 - Lars Nowack, CEO

-Cares of Washington is governed by a 6-member board of directors.
-We employ 26 full-time and 2 part-time staff.
+Cares of Washington is governed by a 7-member board of directors.

 Board of Directors